ytaa/dbpf_reader/README.md

 	/* Structure containing single dbpf archive information. */ dbpf_archive dbpf;

-	/* Read the archive from file.
-A buffer will be dynamically allocated for the archive content. */ dbpf_ret retVal = dbpf_init(&dbpf, "Birba32_FY_Belinda shorts.package");
+	/* Read the archive from example.package file.
+A buffer will be dynamically allocated for the archive content. */ dbpf_ret retVal = dbpf_init(&dbpf, "example.package");

 	if (DBPF_E_OK == retVal)
 	{